 This all comes down to a delicate dance between permission and restriction.

-This doesn’t mean eating foods you’re allergic to, but it means satisfying that craving without trying to be “good” or “low calorie” while you’re at it.
+Since dietary restriction leads to binge eating (or eating large amounts of food uncontrollably) due to the restrict-binge cycle, it’s critical to maintain permission to eat whatever foods you want.
+This doesn’t mean eating foods you’re allergic to, but it means satisfying that craving without trying to be “good” or “low calorie” or otherwise virtuous while you’re at it.

 Summary: Eat Intuitively with Dietary Restrictions by Focusing on Wellness

+“Gentle nutrition” is a great way to eat intuitively even when you have dietary restrictions.
 It’s all about finding balance between listening to your body and your mind while letting go of calorie content.

 If you’re struggling with this right now, I would love to hear from you.
 Leave me a comment below and let’s explore this thing together!